RasussRogue/Stat-Check/README.md

 It also allows me to discover new technologies and learn to master them, all based around a theme that personnaly interests me : video games, and particularly League of Legends.

-Lastly, I will use this opportunity to improve my overlall organization, my planning skills and my time management skills while practicing the Agile method.
+Lastly, I will use this opportunity to improve my overall organization, my planning skills and my time management skills while practicing the Agile method.

 ## Tools used